3.11.4 (main, Aug 16 2023, 05:31:52) [GCC 10.2.1 20210110]

 - Geographic Data Science with Python4 is an ambitious project with chapters dedicated to advanced topics, with Chapter 4 on Spatial Weights getting into complex topics relatively early, for example.

 Another unique feature of the book is that it is part of a wider community.
 Geocomputation with Python is a sister project of Geocomputation with R6(Lovelace, Nowosad, and Muenchow 2019), a book on geographic data analysis, visualization, and modeling using the R programming language that has 60+ contributors and an active community, not least in the associated Discord group7.
-Links with the vibrant βR-spatialβ community, and other communities such as GeoRust and JuliaGeo, lead to many opportunities for mutual benefit across open source ecosystems.
+Links with the vibrant βR-spatialβ community, and other communities such as GeoRust and JuliaGeo, lead to many opportunities for mutual benefit across open-source ecosystems.

 Prerequisites